Celebrate Hispanic Heritage for Grades PreK-1

 - If you are working in a learning station in your classroom, break out your class into different groups.
 Have rotating groups working on the computer (s), reading printed background information, holding smaller group discussions, writing first drafts of their journals or specimen box offline, etc. Details described further in the Teaching sections.

-- Discuss the word heritage with students.
+Step 1: Discuss the word "heritage" with students.
 Have a volunteer write student responses on the chalkboard.
 Explain that the concept of heritage is shaped by one's country of origin; different languages; rituals; foods; traditions; and forms of culture, such as dance and theater.

 Make a dance cape similar to those worn at Peruvian dance festivals.